 Usually, the more expensive excursions are very special, which makes them relatively expensive.
 We always advise not to cut on activities because the activities make a trip incredibly fun and ensure that you see and do a lot.

 Mexico trip cost: Miscellaneous

-A travel guide provides you detailed information about the country itself, weather, culture, travel routes, advice on where to eat and sleep.
+A travel guide provides you with detailed information about the country itself, weather, culture, travel routes, advice on where to eat and to stay.
 We always use Lonely Planet and we love it!
 You can combine this with our articles.
 It is best to order this book for Mexico.

 Most foreign citizens are eligible for a Tourist Card for Mexico.
 Apply for it on Natvisa and get it in less than 10 minutes.

 A water bottle is always handy to have with you.
-We use a Crazycap, this is a water bottle that kills all bacteria in the water using UV.
+We use a crazycap, this is a water bottle that kills all bacteria in the water using UV.
 This allows us to drink tap water anywhere in the world through this bottle.
-So we never have to buy water and can always drink tap water safely without bothering our stomachs.
-It is a one-time amount, but in the longer term you have this out.
+So we never have to buy water and can always drink tap water safely.

 If you are in Yucatán and you would like to do a lot around the water, we advise you to buy a drybag.
-We ourselves don’t want to risk that our valuables items get wet and damage.
+We don’t want to risk our valuables items getting wet and damaged.
 This bag will often save you, we speak from our own experience.

 How much did Mexico cost us per day

 - Activities $17

 Total: $60 per day (amounts have been rounded).
 This doesn’t include airline tickets and miscellaneous costs.
 The airline tickets were $920 for us.
 In total our trip costs per person: 25 (days) x $60 + $920 = $2420.